viam-modules/lorawan/README.md

 The gateway communicates through SPI, ensure that SPI in enabled on the pi.

 To avoid capturing duplicate data, set the data capture frequency equal to or less than the expected uplink interval.

+If the error `ERROR: Failed to set SX1250_0 in STANDBY_RC mode` is seen in logs, unplug the raspberry pi for a few minutes and then try again.

 ## Hardware Tested
 The sx1302-gateway model has been tested with:\